data-gymnasia/courses/content/python-programming/content.md

 ### Sets

 **Sets** are unordered collections of unique values.
-The point of having a special type for sets is to prioritize membership checking.
-Figuring out whether a given value is in a list requires traversing the list, so the amount of time it takes increases with the length of the list.
-By contrast, checking membership in a set can be done very fast even if the set is large.
+The main advantage of having a special type for sets is that the design of the data structure can be optimized for membership checking.
+Figuring out whether a given value is in a list requires going through each element in the list, so the amount of time it takes increases with the length of the list.
+By contrast, checking membership in a set can be done very quickly even if the set is large.

     pre: code.language-python
       |